l7mp/stunner-helm/helm/stunner-prometheus/README.md

 helm install prometheus .
 ```

-The helm chart creates the namespace `monitoring` and install Prometheus along with the prometheus-operator, and Grafana.
+The helm chart creates the namespace `monitoring` and installs Prometheus along with the prometheus-operator, and Grafana.

 ## Acknowledgments